mr5z/ShowCase-FoodDelivery/README.md

 To work around MAUI's FlyoutPage bug, the NavigationService caches the original Detail page (MainTabbedPage) and restores it when navigating back to Home, preserving tab state and preventing unnecessary recreations.

 ### Cart Service
-Singleton service managing cart state across the app with automatic UI updates through `ObservableCollection<CartItem>`.
+Singleton service managing cart state across the app.
 Cart items recalculate totals automatically via Fody.PropertyChanged.

 ### Popup with Results
 Shows how to present modal dialogs and handle user input: